matsceder/dcdmp-mec-bake/README.md

 ### User Stories

 The purpose of this is for it to be a simple and accessible database for users no matter what their level of skill might be.
-Examles of probable users.
+Examles of users.

-- As a user with a limited experience from baking, I want to look for inspiration and be able to browse through recipes and sorting out those that are too hard.
+- As a user with a limited experience from baking, I want to look for inspiration and a clear and simple recipe to follow.
+The options of filtering displayed recipes depending on type and difficulty gives the user a simple way of attaining good content with minimal effort.
 - Aa a slightly more advanced user, I want to perfect that super delicious recipe.
-Seeing the recipe as a living thing, where small tweaks can be made and easily updated and documented.
+Seeing the recipe as a living thing, where small tweaks can be made and recorded by updating the recipes easily.
 Getting closer to perfection, step by step.
 - A more experienced user who keeps the old family recipes in the memory.
 That user might be tired of having to write it down every time someone asks for that delicious pie recipe.
 So now they add the recipe one time, and then they just share the link with friends and family who ask.
 And with the added benefit that it wont be forgotten.
+- Seeing this as an open source project where everyone helps out.
+A user could easily edit and update other users recipes if they find obviuos mistakes in the recipes.
+- If a user finds to almost identical recipes, it's easy for that user to modify and delete so that there's only one recipe in the database to make it less messy.

 ## Features
 This is hopefuly just the beginning of this.
 I'm hoping this will expand over time, the goal is to maintain and improve the existing features, but also adding new features to make it more usefull and optimized.